deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 Very interesting!
 Firstly, we can see that R10 takes in the value of the XFG "type-based" hash.
 Then, a call is performed to the XFG dispatch call `__guard_xfg_dispatch_icall_fptr`.

-Before we move on, one interesting thing to note is that the XFG hash is already placed 8 bytes above a function BEFORE any code execution actually occurs.
+Before we move on, one interesting thing to note is that the XFG hash is already placed 8 bytes above an XFG protected function BEFORE any code execution actually occurs.

 FOr instance, `Source!cfgTest` is an XFG protected function.
 8 bytes above this function is the hash seen in the previous image, but with an additional bit set.